HOME | Post-Op Radiation | Questions & Answers | Diet | Recurrence |Surgery vs Radiation

 So what does metabolic syndrome have to do with prostate cancer?
 Heart disease is the #1 killer of men with prostate cancer and if you have metabolic syndrome you are 3x as likely to have a heart attack.
 Metabolic syndrome is associated with more aggressive prostate cancer, and androgen deprivation therapies like Lupron (ADT) which are used to treat prostate cancer can worsen metabolic syndrome.
 Low Carb Diets have been found to reverse metabolic syndrome in many people and can reduce the symptoms and weight gain from ADT.

 CAPS2 Study (Freedland, 2020)

 Men with prostate cancer were randomized to eat their usual diet, versus to go on a low carb diet for 6 months.
 Average weight loss was 1 pound in the usual diet group, and 26 pounds in the low carb group.
-After 6 months the PSA doubling time was measured to be 13 months in the usual diet group, and 28 months in the low carb group.
-The low carb diet SLOWED DOWN THE PSA RISE, and hence likely slowed down cancer growth.
+After 6 months on the diet the PSA doubling time was measured to be 13 months in the usual diet group, and 28 months in the low carb group.
+The low carb diet slowed down the PSA rise, and hence likely slowed down cancer growth.

 The Spanish Ketogenic Mediterranean Diet (SKMD) Study